Argentine president-elect taps ex-central banker as finance minister

 Prat-Gay said negotiations would begin sometime in 2016.

-Additional Reporting by Jorge Otaola, Hugh Bronstein and Juliana Castilla; Editing by Louise Ireland and Lisa Von Ahn
+Additional Reporting by Jorge Otaola, Maximiliano Rizzi, Hugh Bronstein and Juliana Castilla; Editing by Lisa Von Ahn and Cynthia Osterman